geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 We do, for the buffer allocation and the allocation, those are point events.

 ##### **Geohot** [[00:25:45](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1545)]
 Those are point events, okay.
-And then do we have anything...
+And then do we have anything..

 ##### **Qazalin** [[00:25:48](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1548)]
 Like I would imagine, Chen, you wanted horizontal line in the timeline, right?
 Or sorry, like vertical line on like the entire span of the screen.
 Yes.
 Like a red line.
 With like a two pixel.